The Story Behind The Ultimate Hoofpick

 Marriage and children (a.k.a. "life") intervened, and she spent many more years frustrated with the problem before finally doing something about it.
 The straw that broke this camel’s back?
 Becoming a professional instructor.
 Now it wasn’t just four feet she had to struggle through every day – it was 20.
 Or 32.
 A lot of feet, filled with dried mud, deep clefts where bacteria hid, or ice that chapped the hands because the pick wasn’t doing the job quickly.
 And a succession of hoofpicks, all tried in search of a decent tool… the wire ones that give no purchase, the plastic brush one with finger indentations on the palm side, even the fancy so-called ergonomic ones.

 In desperation, Christy began interviewing every farrier she met, asking them what they used for a hoofpick.
 The astounding answer?
 Not a one used a commercially produced pick.
 All crafted their own picks on their forge.
 "Aha," Christy thought.
 "It’s not just me.
 There is a big need for a great hoofpick."

 Working with farrier friends, Christy labored over what would be "the ultimate hoofpick", as she kept referring to it in her mind.
 Prototype after prototype was produced, until finally, Christy knew she had the design that would delight the horseman’s hand and quickly clean all varieties of feet.

-Thus, the patent-pending Ultimate Hoofpick was born… a real tool that is being met with exclamations of joy in every barn it enters.
+Thus, the Ultimate Hoofpick was born… a real tool that is being met with exclamations of joy in every barn it enters.
 What’s next for Christy?
 Stay tuned for more inventions.
 The Ultimate Hoofpick is just the beginning.